ErykaG/Aloha/Lab1.md

 # Aloha

 Checks 1 & 2: GitHub account created.
 Yay.
-It only took most of the lab time today.
-Check 3: Read & Understood (1:35pm)
+It only took most of the lab time today. \n Check 3: Read & Understood (1:35pm) \n
 Check 4: Read.
-1)  2)
-Check 5: ls = list files in current directory. cd = to change/go into files or directories. mkdir = creates a new directory.
+1) Don't assume someone knows all the technical jargon out there.
+2) Check 5: ls = list files in current directory. cd = to change/go into files or directories. mkdir = creates a new directory.
 Check 6:
 Check 7: